GoogleCloudPlatform/platform-engineering/reference-architectures/automated-password-rotation/README.md

 having retry logic in the application to source the credentials if a connection fails or use a [secret add-on for GKE][secret-add-on].

-# Generic architecture for automatic password rotation
+## Generic architecture for automatic password rotation

 The following architecture represents a general design for a systems that can rotate password for any underlying software/system.

 ![design](resources/generic-password-rotation-flow.png)

-## Workflow:
+### Workflow

 - A pipeline or a [cloud scheduler job][cloud-scheduler] sends a message to a pub/sub topic.
 The message contains the information about the password that is to be rotated.
 For example, this information may include secret id in secret manager, database instance and username if it is a database password.
 - The message arriving to the pub/sub topic triggers a [Cloud Function][cloud-function] that reads the message and gathers information as supplied in the message.
 - The function changes the password in the corresponding system.
 For example, if the message contained a database instance, database name and  user, the function changes the password for that user in the given database.
 - The function updates the password  in secret manager to reflect the new password.
 It knows what secret id to update since it was provided in the pub/sub message.
 - The function publishes a message to a different pub/sub topic indicating that the password has been rotated.
 This topic can be subscribed any application or system that may want to know in the event of password rotation, whether to re-start themselves or perform any other task.

-# Example deployment for automatic password rotation in CloudSQL
+## Example deployment for automatic password rotation in CloudSQL

 The following architecture demonstrates a way to automatically rotate CloudSQL password.

 ![design](resources/cloudsql-password-rotation-flow.png)

-## Workflow:
+### Workflow of the example deployment

 - A [Cloud Scheduler][cloud-scheduler] job is scheduled to run every 1st day on the month.
 The jobs publishes a message to a Pub/Sub topic containing secret id, Cloud SQL instance name, database, region and database user in the payload.
 - The message arrival on the pub/sub topic triggers a [Cloud Function][cloud-function], which uses the information provided in the message to connect to the CloudSQL instance via [Serverless VPC Connector][vpc-connector] and changes the password.
 The